Nichushkin scores twice, Avs beat Ducks 3-2 in overtime

 PROUD PAPA

 Colorado captain Gabriel Landeskog and his wife, Melissa, recently welcomed a baby boy.
-Landeskog had the morning off to remain with his family.
 The couple also have a daughter.

 NO INTENT

-Avalanche coach Jared Bednar felt the two-game suspension issued to San Jose forward Joachim Blichfeld for his hit on MacKinnon was a fair punishment.
+Bednar felt the two-game suspension issued to San Jose forward Joachim Blichfeld for his hit on MacKinnon was a fair punishment.

 “He doesn’t do any of the things that sometimes players do when it’s a predatory hit,” Bednar explained.
 “I don’t think it was intentional.”